Amid antitrust scrutiny, Apple makes quiet power moves over developers

 But the details of the announcement — kept secret by a confidentiality agreement all developers were required to sign — tell a different story.
 A 50-page PDF obtained by The Post shows Apple has placed strict restrictions on how consumers will be able to use the app.
 Apple customers who use Find My to locate a device will be barred from using other competing services simultaneously, the document says.

-Apple’s decision highlights the company’s willingness to tighten its grip and control over how its products are used, even as hawk-eyed European regulators circle and U.S. lawmakers prepare to question the company’s chief executive, Tim Cook, at a hearing scheduled for Monday about its competition practices.
+Apple’s decision highlights the company’s willingness to tighten its grip and control over how its products are used, even as hawk-eyed European regulators circle and U.S. lawmakers prepare to question the company’s chief executive, Tim Cook, at a hearing about its competition practices, initially scheduled for Monday but likely to be delayed.

 Apple keeps a tight grip over the App Store, where about $50 billion is earned by developers every year, not including ad revenue.
 The store also acts as the company’s hulking bouncer, picking which competitors get into the lucrative club and what they can do once they’re inside.
 It represents one of the deepest veins the company can mine for new revenue, and makers of mobile apps that rely on the App Store are vulnerable to the iPhone maker’s encroachments.
 Apple uses the store, for instance, to find new ideas and then copy them.

 Tile, which distributes software through the App Store so that its products will work with iPhones, has previously voiced concerns to European regulators and U.S. lawmakers about restrictions Apple places on Tile’s app that gives Apple’s competing product an advantage.
-Tile’s concerns are a focus of a competition watchdog in Europe, which is investigating whether Apple’s moves to hamstring competing products that offer similar services while giving its own app an advantage violate European competition law.
+Tile’s concerns are a focus of a competition watchdog in Europe, which is investigating whether Apple is violating European competition law with its moves to hamstring competing products that offer similar services while giving its own app an advantage.

 Apple spokesman Alex Kirschner said the software could be useful to smaller companies that don’t have the resources to build a location-finding service on their own.
 “If you were a smaller player interested in getting into the finding space and you haven’t built a finding network, this allows you to do that,” he said.
-Apple has denied that its policies are anticompetitive.
+Apple has denied that its policies are anti-competitive.

 Tile declined to comment on the Find My network announcement.

-Before doing so, developers had to sign an additional document, called the “Limited License to Find My Network Accessory Spec,” which prevented them from sharing details about the new specification.
+Before doing so, developers had to sign an additional document called the “Limited License to Find My Network Accessory Spec,” which prevented them from sharing details about the new specification.
 The document threatened legal action by Apple against individual developers for speaking about it, according to a developer who downloaded the document.
 The developer shared the details of the document and spoke on the condition of anonymity for fear of being sued by Apple.

 That developer said the confidentiality agreement was stricter than the ones Apple sometimes distributes along with prerelease software.